 This really is one of the biggest perks of homeschooling; the freedom to enjoy early morning walks, midday strolls and just hours upon hours of fresh air.
 Homeschooling does not mean you stay home all day long; quite the contrary.
 So make it a part of your daily routine to get outdoors, and enjoy unstructured free play, which kids NEED!
-It’s a good idea to follow read alouds after some outdoor time too, kiddos will be much more inclined to listen.
+It’s a good idea to follow read alouds after some outdoor time too, as kids will be much more inclined to listen in sha Allah.

 Don’t be in a hurry to change what you are doing already

 This goes back to the scenario we began with.
 One of the biggest misconceptions when it comes to homeschooling young kids is this sudden feeling that things should and will change drastically (picture the toddler at the dining table surrounded by books and pens he can barely reach).
 That is simply not a reality.
 Successfully homeschooling young kids require that we cherish, savour and simply enjoy their childhood.
 The learning will come automatically when are relationships are being cultivated.